 In order to assess you as a borrower, lenders often pull your credit report (with your verbal or written permission).

 It’s a good idea to be completely across everything that’s on your report so that you can make sure there are no errors that are dragging down your score and so you are prepared to explain any blemishes or discrepancies on your credit report that the lender may ask about.

 Another great reason to be across your credit report is that some lenders may offer special rates to people with a good credit history so if you’re going in informed you can use your excellent credit history to see if you can get a better rate.

 The lender may want you to provide them with an indication of your day to day living expenses, including things like food, transport, clothing, utilities, insurance, education and health care.

 In order to secure a loan, the lender will need to be sure that you are able to afford to make the payments by assessing your income, assets, debts and credit history.
 The documents required will vary depending on your circumstances and the lender.
 It is worth checking if the lender has specified what is required on their website.

 Looking for more information?
-Get in touch with an Aussie Mortgage Broker to discuss your home loan needs.
+Get in touch with an eChoice mortgage expert to discuss your home loan needs.
 Appointments are free of charge and at a time that suits you.